GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 ## Hate content {: #hate }

-Corresponds to notification ID: Grey Magnesium
+Corresponds to notification ID: `Grey Magnesium`

+The intent of this policy is to prevent the use of extensions and the Chrome Web Store as a platform to spread hateful content.

+### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_7 }

+- Providing content or directing users to content that is considered hate speech.
+See the policy text for additional details.

+### How can you rectify this? {: #how-can-you-rectify-this_7 }

+- If promotion or distribution of hate speech is a primary feature  of your extension, then you should unpublish the extension as such content is not permitted in the Chrome Web Store.
+- If your extension provides access to user generated content, you must ensure that you have content moderation in place to prevent users from sharing hate speech.
+- If your extension contains functionality intended to draw negative attention to an individual's membership in one of the groups outlined in the policy text, you should remove this functionality from your extension.

+### Relevant policy {: #hate-policy }

 This section addresses extensions that are in violation of the following section of the Chrome Web Store [developer program policies][docs-cws-policies]:

 {% Aside %}

-**Hate Speech:**
+**Content Policies**

+Hate Speech:

-We don't allow content advocating against or inciting hatred towards groups of people based on their race or ethnic origin, religion, disability, gender, age, veteran status, nationality, sexual orientation, gender, gender identity, or any other characteristic that is associated with systematic discrimination or marginalization.
+: We don't allow content advocating against or inciting hatred towards groups of people based on their race or ethnic origin, religion, disability, gender, age, veteran status, nationality, sexual orientation, gender, gender identity, or any other characteristic that is associated with systematic discrimination or marginalization.

   Additionally, the visibility of your Product may be impacted if it contains generally hateful content not covered by the above definition.

 {% endAside %}

-This policy is to prevent the use of extensions and the Chrome Web Store as a platform to spread hateful content.

-### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_7 }

-Providing content or directing users to content that is hateful.
-You can find the definition of hateful content in the policy text above

-### How can you rectify this? {: #how-can-you-rectify-this_7 }

-- If this is the primary functionality of your extension, then it is recommended to unpublish your extension.
-- If this was an unintended functionality, then remove the content or services that are in violation and resubmit your extension.

 ## Not family safe {: #not-family-safe }